Travel to Italy: North or South?

 North: With Italy's population concentrated in the north, it is not surprising the beaches become so crowded in August, as families flee the cities and head to the beaches.
 Unfortunately, many of the sandy stretches in the north are littered with lines of sun loungers and sections of free beach are few and far between - you can easily pay €40 as a family for a day at the beach.
 Viareggio has lots of facilities (which come at a cost) and the mountains make for a stunning backdrop.
 If you can brave the pebbles underfoot, the Ligurian coastline is stunning and home to the famous Cinque Terre - Monterosso has the largest sandy stretch and is dotted with colourful painted fisherman's houses.

 Best for a city break

 North: The elegant red rooftops of the Baroque cities in the north make for a breathtaking city break.
-And since much of the country's wealth and industry grew from the north, cities such as Florence, Rome, Venice and Milan boast some of the country's top cultural institutes, restaurants, shopping opportunities and historical landmarks.
+And since much of the country's wealth and industry grew from the north, cities such as Florence, Rome, Venice, Milan and Turin boast some of the country's top cultural institutes, restaurants, shopping opportunities and historical landmarks.
 Art lovers can mosey about galleries in Florence while the maze of waterways in Venice will ignite a spark in any romantic getaway.
 For something a bit different, Bologna is a bustling university town, a must for foodie travelers and smaller and more manageable for a weekend break than perhaps some of the large cities.

 South: Palermo in Sicily is an up and coming destination.
-The city was heavily bombed in World War ii, but a number of cultural institutions are making the most of the skeletal architecture and trendy bars, nightclubs and galleries are moving in to these dilapidated spaces.
+The city was heavily bombed in World War II, but a number of cultural institutions are making the most of the skeletal architecture and trendy bars, nightclubs and galleries are moving in to these dilapidated spaces.
 Head in to the hills to visit Monreale, an awe inspiring 12th century Norman cathedral, or relax in the shade of the giant and 150-year old fig trees in Giardino Garibaldi.